1934 Curtis Cup

 The 2nd Curtis Cup Match was played on September 27 and 28, 1934 at the Chevy Chase Club in Chevy Chase, Maryland.
 The United States won 6 to 2.

 Format

 The contest was played over two days, with three foursomes on the first day and six singles matches on the second day, a total of 9 points.
 Matches were over 18 holes.

 Each of the 9 matches was worth one point in the larger team competition.
 If a match was all square after the 18th hole extra holes were not played.
 Rather, each side earned a point toward their team total.
 The team that accumulated at least 5 points won the competition.

 Teams

-Eight players for the USA and for Great Britain & Ireland participated in the event.
+Eight players for the US and for Great Britain & Ireland participated in the event.
 The American's had a non-playing captain, Glenna Collett-Vare, while Britain's captain, Doris Chambers, was one of the team.